 It feels like I’m writing in a personal journal when I write a Substack email.
 There are very few distractions in the periphery — no tempting buttons to click and no fancy editing features that, let’s face it, can lead to procrastination.

-That being said, you can structure your emails with headers and paragraphs, but there are no custom templates to choose from.
+That being said, you can structure your emails with headers and paragraphs.
+You can also create simple, custom templates for web posts and save them for future use (not yet available for Notes or on the Substack app).
 Everyone writes in the same editor and their emails tend to have the same look and feel about them.

 Substack’s dashboard is equally simple.